September 1, 2017 - December 1, 2017

 Financial need is a strong consideration in our grant reviews.
 A clear picture of your annual income is essential in determining an individual’s need for a grant.
-Please include the first two pages of your tax return to verify income, dependents, and profession.
+Please include the first two pages of your tax return to verify income, dependents and profession.
 If you do not have a tax return, please submit an SSI or SSDI statement of your annual benefits, or two recent pay stubs.
 Please conceal your social security number in all documents.

 Please provide your country’s equivalent documents to show annual proof of income.
-All finances must be entered into the form and converted to U.S. dollars.
+All finances must be entered in the form and converted to U.S. dollars.
 A link has been provided in the application to assist you in the conversion.

-If you only receive SSI/SSDI benefits, please submit your full statement.
+If you receive only SSI/SSDI benefits, please submit your full statement.
 If you receive unemployment, please submit a copy of 2 unemployment checks.
 You must also provide financial information from anybody that is providing financial assistance/support to you.

 Yes.
 ALL household income that helps support your adult child must be included.
 There is a section in the application called “Special Financial Circumstance” in which you can explain your situation for the reviewers.

 Please understand that we received nearly 2,000 applications last year.
 The CAF Access for Athletes Grant Program is highly competitive and some people will not receive a grant.
 We must strike a balance to make our grants meaningful in funds while striving to make as much of an impact as possible.
 The most common reason for denial is an incomplete application.
-Please be sure that your application is comprehensive, thorough, and completed before the deadline on December 2nd.
+Please be sure that your application is comprehensive, thorough, and completed well before the deadline on December 1.

 Our grant program corresponds with our fiscal year.
 We are better able to manage our grant budget and all of the processes that accompany our grant process by offering the program annually.